-When your child enters Primary School, they will meet and make new friends and from their own cliques in school.
+When your child enters Primary School, they will meet and make new friends and form their own cliques in school.
 Cliques may not necessarily be all bad.
 But what do you do if your child is picking up some bad habits from his new group of friends?

 Understanding Peer Pressure